holepunchto/hypershell/README.md

 hypershell-server -f ~/.hypershell/my-server --firewall ~/.hypershell/my-server-firewall
 ```

-The client also accepts `-f` in case you needed.
+The client also accepts `-f` in case you need it.

 ## License
 MIT